milesdaudistel/notes/notes.md

 `BSD` is more permissive that LGPL.
 If app X is licensed as BSD, your app Y that depends on X doesn't inherit BSD, and your modifications to X also don't inherit BSD.
 I think you could even sell X under a different name without showing the source code, but of course you would be a complete ass for doing so.

 <details><summary>If Linux is under GPL license, that means any software derived from it must also have the same license, right?
 If that's the case, how come every server uses Linux?
 For instance, how can AWS run so much stuff on top of Linux without making all of its source code public?</summary>
 Because the software written for use in AWS doesn't 'link to' the Linux kernel, it links to whatever compiler Amazon used to write the programs, and most compilers use either the LGPL or BSD licenses.
+If your application runs in user land on top of Linux, it's not subject to the GPL license.

 Here's a real life example:  C++'s two most popular compilers are GCC and Clang.
 GCC is under the GPL license, and Clang is under the University of Illinois/NCSA software license, which is basically the same as a BSD license.
 Apple was originally using the GCC compiler, but due to licensing issues they switched to using Clang, since their license was more permissive.
 </details>